QLe13/CatPaws/docs/index.md

 # User Guide

 Upon opening the application, a user will see a login window.
-After submiting their username and password, the user will be brought to either the student interface or teacher interface.
+After submiting their username and password, or signing in via a google account, the user will be brought to either the student interface or teacher interface.
 See guides for each below.

 ### Student User